rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ClusterFilterInput.md

   - Connection status of the Rubrik cluster.
 - isInFatalOrDisconnectedState: System.Boolean
   - Include Rubrik clusters which are disconnected  or in fatal state.
+- cyberEventLockdownMode: list of ClusterCyberEventLockdownModes
+  - Cyber Event Lockdown mode of the Rubrik cluster.